Project 639: Test

 The bomb, codenamed "639", was a larger version of the 629 device, a two-stage device with a boosted highly enriched uranium primary, but more lithium deuteride and a fast fissioning natural uranium tamper greatly enhancing the yield.
+The device weighed six tons, as opposed to the device of the 629 test, that weighed 1500 kilograms.

 The device was detonated at Lop Nur, in Bayingolin, Xinjiang, on 17 June 1967.
 It was dropped from a Xian H-6 (Chinese manufactured Tu-16) of the 36th Air Division and was parachute-retarded for an airburst at 2960 meters.
 The crew was scheduled to drop the weapon at 08:00 China Standard Time, but appeared to experience nervousness, failing to release the bomb when over the target.
 Beijing was immediately informed and Premier Zhou Enlai personally radioed the crew, telling them to remain calm.
 The bomb was dropped on the second attempt at 08:20.

 With successful testing of this large two-stage thermonuclear device, China became the fourth country to have successfully developed a thermonuclear weapon after the United States, Soviet Union and the United Kingdom.
 The yield was 3.3 megatons.

 The film of the prior 1966 tests have been released, as well as an unidentified later test.

 It was a fully functional, full-scale, two-stage hydrogen bomb, tested just 32 months after China had made its first fission device.
 It remains to date the fastest of any country to successfully develop this capability.